Macmilan24/session-based-ecommerce-recommender/README.md

 - Virtual envs: `.venv/`, `venv/`, etc.
 - Local secret files: `src/config.py`, `config_local.py`, `.env`
 - IDE/editor files and OS artifacts: `.vscode/`, `.idea/`, `.DS_Store`, `Thumbs.db`
-- Neo4j local folders if you use a `neo4j/` directory for DB files

-If you want me to add an explicit `data/demo/` tracked fixture, I will add the negation rules and commit the sample dataset.

 ---